A Teacher’s Guide to Making Virtual Classes a Success

 When the news of the COVID 19 pandemic hit earlier this year, educators across the world scrambled to make the shift to online or virtual classes.
 While some tried a variety of eLearning tools, others adapted to video conferencing platforms so that their students’ learning wasn’t interrupted.

-It’s been quite a while since this shift and the novelty of virtual classes has worn off.
+It’s been quite a while since this shift, and the novelty of virtual classes has worn off.
 Teachers, educators, and lecturers still find it challenging to work efficiently and engage their students via remote learning.
 If you are a teacher who is struggling to beat all the challenges that come with virtual teaching and learning, check out this guide for some useful tips.

 In a traditional classroom, you would have distributed worksheets or question papers for an assignment or exam.
 To replicate the same structure online, many teachers have shifted to taking pictures of printed worksheets and sharing them with the students.
-Similarly, students are writing their answers in their notebooks, taking pictures of it, and uploading them online.
+Similarly, students are writing their answers in their notebooks, taking pictures of them, and uploading them online.
 This entire process is very inefficient and requires a lot of time.

 Shifting to online teaching will be a smooth ride only if you manage your academic content online.
 For instance, Google Classroom provides teachers and students with a dashboard to create lessons, attach files, create and upload assignments, check assignments and return them to the students with scores, and more.
-To use and save all your academic content on such platforms, you must digitize them in various formats like documents, PDFs, video presentations, images, etc. Similarly, encourage your students to submit all their assignments and exam answers in a digital format.
+To use and save all your academic content on such platforms, you must digitise them in various formats like documents, PDFs, video presentations, images, etc. Similarly, encourage your students to submit all their assignments and exam answers in a digital format.

-Live streaming of your classes is an excellent way of recreating the same level of engagement that you receive in a traditional classroom set-up.
+Live streaming of your classes is an excellent way of recreating the same level of engagement that you receive in a traditional classroom setup.
 You can have an ‘ask me anything’ session through the end of your class where students can clear their doubts and discuss any other challenges they’ve been facing.
 However, taking virtual classes means that you and your students will always be at the mercy of an internet connection.

 If a student is located in a remote area where good internet is a challenge, he or she might miss your live stream and fall behind in class.
 On the other hand, there may be days when you’re experiencing some internet issues.
 In such cases, you’ll be forced to cancel the class and stream it when the issue is resolved.